jolars/moloch/docs/index.md

 ---

-![](images/og.jpg){fig.alt="The Maschinenmensch is projecting the Moloch logo onto a Metropolis-like skyscraper using a vintage movie projector."}
+![](images/og.jpg){fig.alt="The Maschinenmensch is projecting the Moloch logo onto a Metropolis-like skyscraper using a vintage movie projector." fig-align="center" style="padding-top: 1em;"}

 # Introduction {-}